No results were found...

 Like any fear, the best method to overcome email anxiety is to tackle it head-on.

-If you feel stressed every time that you have to send your weekly newsletter, you need actionable steps to lower this anxiety so it doesn’t affect your mental health.
+If you feel your mental health is being affected every time you have to send a new campaign, you need actionable steps to lower this anxiety so you can hit send with confidence.

 Let’s look at all the ways email anxiety can show up when sending email campaign newsletters.
 And more importantly, what to do about it.